Creating a text template

 - Insert references

+- Click on Insert database references in the toolbar to select the higher-level category of the reference.
 Insert database references in the toolbar to select the higher-level category of the reference.

 - Number fields, truth values, date or time fields may need to be formatted/determined.
 Enter the format in the input window and confirm by clicking OK.